aipx-proto/vibe-button/README.md

 ## Usage

-The user can click the <vibe-settings-button> to open the settings dialog where they can provide Azure OpenAI endpoint, deployment name, and API key
+The user can click the `<vibe-settings-button>` to open the settings dialog where they can provide Azure OpenAI endpoint, deployment name, and API key

-As a developer, you MUST query the settings object after the SDK script tag is loaded.
+As a developer, you must query the settings object **after** the SDK script tag is loaded.
-You get the SDK instance by querying the button element:
+You can instantiate an AzureOpenAI client instance using the settings from the button element:

 ```javascript
 const settings = document.querySelector("vibe-settings-button").settings;